 WELCOME TO THE POLAR REGIONS!

-You are about to travel to some of the world’s most scenic places.
-The Arctic may be a bit cooler holiday destination than most, but it evokes warm feelings and lots of inspiration.
+You are about to travel to one of the world’s most scenic places.
+The Norwegian coast and Svalbard may be a bit cooler holiday destination than most, but it evokes warm feelings and lots of inspiration.
 Everyone at PolarQuest is truly passionate about the Polar Regions – its pristine nature and fascinating wildlife.
-Once back home, we hope that you will have the same passion for this ice-crowned paradise and become a true ambassador.
+Once back home, we hope that you will have the same passion for this amazing wilderness and become a true Polar ambassador.

-Everyone working at PolarQuest has been an expedition cruise.
-If you give us a call or send us an email, our enthusiastic travel consultants will answer all your questions regarding your trip – clothing, weather, landings or Zodiac cruises – we have all the answers!
-Hopefully you will find some of the answers in this document as well.
+Everyone working at PolarQuest have been to Svalbard.
+If you give us a call or send us an email, our enthusiastic travel consultants will answer all your questions regarding your Svalbard trip – clothing, weather, landings or Zodiac cruises – we have all the answers!

 We know that one of the keys to a successful expedition is having knowledgeable and enthusiastic leaders.
 Many of PolarQuest’s guides have more than ten years’ experience of the Polar Regions and commute between the Arctic and Antarctica every year.
 A few weeks prior to your voyage, you will receive a short introduction of the guides who will be on your trip.